 \section{Conclusion}

-In this paper, we present an empirical study of the implementation rules specified in ERCs, examining three key aspects: their content, security implications, and the detailed specifications provided in the ERCs.
-Based on our findings, we have developed an automated tool called \Tool{}, which integrates an LLM with symbolic execution to evaluate whether smart contracts comply with ERC requirements. \Tool{} has proven effective in identifying numerous rule violations and outperforms six baseline techniques and a manual auditing service.
-We anticipate that this research will enhance the understanding of ERC rules and their violations, fostering further exploration in this field.
-Additionally, our work highlights the benefits of combining LLMs with formal methods and encourages continued research in this area.
+This paper presents an empirical study on the implementation rules in ERC documents, focusing on their content, security implications, and detailed specifications in natural language.
+Based on our findings, we developed \Tool{}, an automated tool that integrates an LLM with symbolic execution to assess smart contracts’ compliance with ERC rules. \Tool{} effectively detects numerous rule violations and outperforms six automated techniques and a manual auditing service.
+This project enhances the understanding of ERC rules and their violations, promoting further exploration in the field.
+Moreover, our work demonstrates the advantages of combining LLMs with formal methods and encourages continued research in this direction.